 The characteristics of the soil, Canton and Charlton according to the New London County Soil Survey, are described as gently sloping, well-drained soil.
 Permeability of the soil is moderately rapid in the surface layer and subsoil and rapid in the substratum.
 The available water absorption capacity is moderate.
 Runoff is medium generally, however, with the lush, flat lawn characteristics of the site, runoff would seem to be negligible.
 This soil warms up and dries out rapidly in the spring.
 Most areas of this soil type are cleared and used for home related lawn landscaping or they are idle.
 Other areas are used for community infrastructure or exist as woodlands or beaches.
 This soil is well suited to cultivated crops and landscaping.
-The hazard of erosion is moderate except along the shore where it is severe and, in that cove, there is complete ground cover.
-Minimum tillage and the use of cover vegetation helps to control erosion of the ground's constitution the level top surface of the escarpment.
+The hazard of erosion is moderate except along the shore where it is severe and, accordingly, there is complete escarpment cover by stone.
+Minimum tillage and the use of cover vegetation helps to control erosion of the ground's level turfed top surface of the escarpment.

-The site of this project is an armored slope, an eroding coastal escarpment which has been covered with large stone to reduce its susceptibility to erosion during coastal storms.
-There is no vegetation or wildlife habitat on the slope.
-The proposed deck represent an accessory for a residential dwelling, as shoreline improvement which will not have significant or longterm adverse impact on any coastal resources.
-This project will involve driving two steel support piles at the toe of the revetment slope and casting concrete support pedestals or beams on select armor stone for deck support.
-Neither the deck support points or any anchorage points will change the character or nature of the shorefront nor will it usurp or impede resource quality or the quantity of habitat along the shorefront including wildlife habitat.
+The site of this project is an armored slope, an eroding coastal escarpment which has been covered since the Hurricane of '38 with large stone to reduce its susceptibility to erosion during coastal storms.
+There is no vegetation or wildlife habitat on the slope or the beach.
+The proposed deck represents an accessory for a residential dwelling, as shoreline improvement which will not have significant or longterm adverse impact on any coastal resources.
+This project will involve driving a dozen or possibly half that number of steel support piles at the toe of the revetment slope and casting concrete support pedestals or beams on select, large, stable armor stone for shoreside deck support.
+Neither the deck and stair support points or any anchorage points will change the character or nature of the shorefront nor will the supports usurp or impede resource quality or the quantity of habitat along the shorefront including wildlife habitat.
 This project is clear of the intertidal zone and will not adversely affect the benthic community or wildlife habitat along the shoreline of Black Point.
-The armored nature of the shore is consistent with the existing features of Black Point in this area.
-The armored shoreline has been previously authorized to repair damage caused by Hurricane Sandy, and so the character of the shoreline will not change.
+The armored nature of the shore is consistent with the existing features of the east side of Black Point in this area.
+The armored shoreline has been previously authorized to repair damage caused by Hurricane Sandy, and the character of the shoreline will not change.